desmond-lartey/BonaireWebMap/README.md

 The project will culminate in the development of a suite of evidence-based policy recommendations designed to increase physical activity among the population of Bonaire.
 Central to the project is community-based participatory research, which involves local stakeholders and citizens throughout the entire process.
 This approach ensures that the policy actions developed are tailored specifically for Bonaire by Bonaireans.

 ## Contact Information
-For any inquiries regarding the project, please contact:
+For any inquiries regarding the datasets used in the porject, how they were computed and the function of the application, please contact:
-**Dr. Dylan Power**
+**Desmond Lartey**
-Senior Researcher at Urban Cycling Institute
+Researcher at Urban Cycling Institute
-Email: dylan@urbancyclinginstitute.org
+Email: desmond@urbancyclinginstitute.org

 ## Applications Created and Their Objectives